MrJoeKr/Pathfinding-Visualizer-Python/README.md

 # Path-visualizer-in-python
-Application which visualizes various pathfinding algorithms.
+Application which visualizes various pathfinding algorithms, including *A Star Search* or *Breadth First Search*.
 Made in Python with the use of module [pygame](https://www.pygame.org/).

 # Setup
 - Firstly, see [requirements](#requirements).
 The program cannot be run without them
 - Start **``run.pyw``** file to run the program.
-- In the main menu, choose algorithm and heuristic (if heurestic is used)
+- In the main menu, choose algorithm and heuristic (heurestic is used only for *A Star Search*)
 - Click **``Go To Board``** to start experimenting

 # Requirements: